 Council Vice President Mr. Peter LaMontagne

 Peter has been on Council for four years.
 He decided to run for Council to help Council meet the needs of a modern municipality.
 He felt the Borough was 15 years behind adjoining municipalities in building bike and hike trails.
 Peter and his wife have raised three daughters and lived in the Borough for 35 years.
 Peter is a consulting engineer, specializing in centrifuges which thicken and dewater wastewater sludges throughout North America.
-His goals for the Borough is to make the Borough more attractive to home buyers.
-His number one priority is to use income from the endowment funds to expand the Wilma Quinlan Nature Preserve and secondly to improve the Butler Avenue corridor and tie Delaware Valley College to the business district with a bike and Hike trail.
+His goals for the Borough are to make the Borough more attractive to home buyers.
+His number one priority is to use income from the endowment funds to expand the Wilma Quinlan Nature Preserve and secondly, to improve the Butler Avenue corridor and tie Delaware Valley University to the business district with a Bike and Hike Trail.

 Council Member Mr. Jeffrey Gilmore